Omega Watch Markings & Identification Guide

 What is the difference between Omega Seamaster, Aqua Terra, and Planet Ocean?

 These are all part of the Omega Seamaster collection but serve different purposes.
 The Seamaster 300M (often called the Seamaster Diver) is a dive watch commonly recognized for its wave-patterned dial and helium escape valve.
 The Aqua Terra is a more versatile sports-dressy model with a teak-patterned dial, designed for everyday wear with water resistance typically around 150 meters.
-The Planet Ocean is a professional-grade dive watch with higher water resistance ratings, typically 600 meters, and a more robust case construction.
+The Planet Ocean is a professional-grade dive watch with higher water resistance ratings, typically 600 meters, and a heavier-duty case construction.

 Related searches